 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Pentax K-1 II Manual.
+Further information on the features and operation of the E-1 and K-1 II can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what is the bottom line?
 Is the Olympus E-1 better than the Pentax K-1 II or vice versa?
 The listing below highlights the relative strengths of the two models.